Alaska’s Banned Invasive Species List Frequently Asked Questions

 The new regulation allows harvest of signal crayfish; however, it prohibits possession, transport and release, importation, propagation, purchase and sale of live signal crayfish.
 As a Class B banned invasive species, signal crayfish must be harvested and killed or cooked at the lake, before they may be transported home.
 Live signal crayfish may not be transported from where they are caught without an Aquatic Resource Permit (for scientific and educational purposes only- see above).

 How are banned invasive species brought to Alaska?

 Most invasive species are transported between location by humans, accidentally or intentionally.
-Zebra and quagga mussels can be spread to new water bodies if they are not cleaned from hulls, propellors, rudders, and floats, and are not drained from bilge and ballast tanks, motors, and live-wells after boats or floatplanes are used in waters with established infestations.
-Different types of frogs have been brought in to the state as pets and then illegally released outdoors or into the wild.
+Zebra and quagga mussels can be spread to new water bodies when they are not cleaned from hulls, propellors, rudders, and floats, and are not drained from bilge and ballast tanks, motors, and live wells after boats or floatplanes are used in waters with established infestations.
+Different types of fish, frogs, and other animals have been brought into the state as pets and then illegally released outdoors or into the wild.
 Although it may seem harmless, releasing any organism into one’s backyard, a nearby park or lake, or into the forest is prohibited in Alaska.
 Many domesticated pets will not survive on their own, but some will.
-Those that survive can cause problems for native species.
+Those that survive may become invasive, and be harmful to native species.

 Can I keep any of the banned invasive species as a pet?

-The animals listed as banned invasive species may not be imported into Alaska or possessed.
+The animals listed as banned invasive species may not be imported into Alaska or possessed as live animals.
 Other ADF&G regulations define what animals can be kept as pets; check the Pets and Livestock or Ornamental Fish tabs available on this website.